hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 ![mc-fig01](./mc-fig01.png)

-Monte-Carlo results can also be transformed into DataFrame.
+Monte-Carlo results can also be transformed into `DataFrame`.

 ```julia
 DataFrame(mcsim1, vars=[:a, :b])